Nonprofits should be seeking big funding in the wake of the current economic challenges and tumultuous times.

 8. Make Philanthropists Jump at the Chance.

 With so much volatility, it hardly seems like an attractive time to approach donors.
-Their funds are likely tied up in a downed stock market.
+Their funds are seeing ups and downs in the stock market.

 But, if you align the proposed gift with the donor’s passion, it matters less about the timing.
 If you can show what funds can do to serve your mission – to support your beneficiaries now in this crisis — a philanthropist will jump at the chance.